-See Run the OCDoctor to Identify Prerequisites for where to download the file.
+See Running the OCDoctor to Identify Prerequisites for where to download the file.

 The Oracle Enterprise Manager Ops Center 12c software.

-See Get the Software for where to download the software bundle.
+See Acquiring the Software for where to download the software bundle.

 An e-mail address for a My Oracle Support (MOS) user account.
 This is needed for the service request, automated service request, provisioning, and update features.